ExFace/Core/Docs/developer_docs/app_as_container.md

 - Events - contains classes of events
 - Formulas - contains classes of formulas (class name = formula alias: e.g. "sum")
 - QueryBuilders - contains classes of query builers (class name = query builder alias: e.g. "MySqlBuilder")
-- Templates - contains classes of templates (class name = template alias: e.g. "AdminLteTeplate").
-Subfolders often contain template dependencies.
+- Facades - contains classes of facades (class name = facade alias: e.g. "AdminLteTeplate").
+Subfolders often contain facade dependencies.
 - Translations - contains JSON translation files.
 All files suffixed by the curren language code will be loaded into the translator automatically.

 Note: The core app uses the component type as suffix in the alias and class name (e.g. "MySqlConnector"), which has proven to be a good practice to make sure the component type is allways visible in the file header of the IDE.